cdapio/tigon/tigon-docs/developer-guide/source/architecture.rst

 - **Runtime system** provides the entire infrastructure necessary for running the FTA on the network streams coming from one of the managed interfaces.
-It provides such services as management and tracking of the data sources (network interface cards, remote source, and file sources), maintaining the registry of all active FTAs, and handling Inter-Process Communications (IPC).
+It provides such services as management and tracking of the data sources, maintaining the registry of all active FTAs, and handling Inter-Process Communications (IPC).
 Additionally, the runtime system is responsible for the scheduling and execution of all the low-level queries linked directly into it.
 Each Tigon node in distributed configurations runs its own runtime system responsible for the local FTAs.

 - **Cluster manager** component is responsible for managing a network of cooperating Tigon nodes.
 This component is responsible for all aspects of distributed stream processing: